calt13/claude-skills-integration-templates/README.md

 - ✅ Project isolation prevents unintended skill access
 - ✅ Compatible with symbolic linking for controlled skill sharing
 - ✅ Ideal for CI/CD environments and shared development containers

+## 🤖 For Web-Capable Agents

+If your agent can access web content, installation is even easier:

+### One-Step Installation

+**Simply tell your agent:**
+> "Please install Claude Skills integration from https://github.com/calt13/claude-skills-integration-templates"

+**What your agent will do:**
+1. Fetch this repository
+2. Read the installation instructions
+3. Download the appropriate template
+4. Integrate it into your configuration
+5. Test skill discovery

+**Example conversations:**
+- "Can you install Claude Skills for me?"
+- "I want to use Claude Skills with this project"
+- "Help me set up skill discovery"

+**Supported agents:** Codex CLI, Kimi CLI, Gemini CLI, Claude Code, and any agent with web access capabilities.

+**Why this works**: Agents with web access can read this README, understand the installation process, and adapt it to your specific environment automatically.

 ## 📚 Skills Directory Structure